sanwebinfo/foss-blog/about.md

 This is Santhosh Veer

-Blogger - Open Source - FOSS - Automations stuffs and Cyclist.
+Blogger - Open Source - FOSS - Automation stuffs and Cyclist/Runner.

 Follow me at - <a rel="me" href="https://fosstodon.org/@santhosh" target="_blank">fosstodon</a>